-We recommend learners check the Cambridge International recognitions database and the university websites to find the most up-to-date entry requirements for courses they wish to study.
+We recommend learners check the Cambridge recognition database and university websites to find the most up-to-date entry requirements for courses they wish to study.

-Cambridge International AS & A Levels prepare students well for university because they've learnt to go into a subject in considerable depth.
+School feedback: Cambridge International AS & A Levels prepare students well for university because they've learnt to go into a subject in considerable depth.
 There's that ability to really understand the depth and richness and the detail of a subject.
 It's a wonderful preparation for what they are going to face at university.

-US Higher Education Advisory Council
+Feedback from: US Higher Education Advisory Council